MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/data-collection.md

 - Information to measure/correlate reliability of the clustering components
 - Information to track the success of the Cluster Aware Updating (CAU) feature
 - Information to measure/correlate the reliability of the Disaster Recovery feature
-- Information to describe the SMB Bandwidth limits applied to Azure Stack HCI servers
+- Information to describe the SMB bandwidth limits applied to Azure Stack HCI servers
+- Information about SMB and NFS share configuration

 ## View this data